tuliofalmeida/bacteria/pipeline/README.md

 <details>
   <summary>How to organize the data?</summary>

   Initially the FOV folders should be named in sequence as "01,02,03,04,05...10,11,12..."to facilitate the writing of the log by the pipeline and for the user to have a notion of which FOV is being analyzed.
 I believe this has already been solved and the names can be passed as "1,2,3,4,5...10,11,12..." this organization in numbers is important for SuperSegger and the FOV can be checked after the library processing in the 'FOV' column as "xy01,xy02,xy03...".
+Recently we had an error when analyzing an experiment with problems, each FOV had a different number of images.
+This led to errors.
+So before starting the process we probably need to adjust the number of images in each FOV.
+Unfortunately, we didn`t have time to debug this problem.

   To analyze only one FOV